 FIXING VICTORIA’S RESIDENTIAL CARE

-Quotes attributable to the Minister for Families and Children Jenny Mikakos
+Quotes attributable to Minister for Families and Children, Jenny Mikakos

 “Young people in residential care need more than a roof over their heads.
 They need the support, protection and supervision to keep them safe.”